List of companies of Syria

 Syria is a country in Western Asia.
 It is a unitary republic consisting of 14 governorates.
-Since March 2011, Syria has been embroiled in an armed conflict, with a number of countries in the region and beyond being involved militarily or otherwise.
-Political instability poses a significant threat to future economic development.
-Foreign investment is constrained by violence, government restrictions, economic sanctions, and international isolation.
-Syria's economy also remains hobbled by state bureaucracy, falling oil production, rising budget deficits, and inflation.
+From March 2011 to December of 2024, Syria was embroiled in an armed conflict, with a number of countries in the region and beyond being involved militarily or otherwise.
+Political instability posed a significant threat to future economic development.
+Following the fall of the Assad regime, Syria's transitional government instituted an open market policy, which would see dozens of countries flocking to Syria.
+Syria's economy however, remains hobbled by oil insecurity and inflation.

 Notable firms

 This list includes notable companies with primary headquarters located in the country.
 The industry and sector follow the Industry Classification Benchmark framework.
 Organizations which have ceased operations are included and noted as defunct.

 Central Bank of Syria on the Sabaa Bahrat Square.